 Make sure to track your business’s name or branded hashtag on Instagram.
 If someone else uses it, give the post a signal boost.
 Not only will you earn the respect and gratitude of your follower, but you’ll also spread the word about your brand.

-6. Ask Your audience Tag a Friend
+6. Ask Your Audience to Tag a Friend

 The goal on social media is to increase your audience organically.
 Don’t buy fans or try to cheat the system.
 You’ll get caught.
 Worse, your engagement will suffer — along with your brand.